 - Install additional waterproofing measures.
 Finally, consider talking to your contractor about the additional waterproofing solutions you can stack with your vapor barrier.
 You may want to consider installing a dehumidifier in the long-term if you think your crawl space may still be prone to dampness.

 Living in Columbia, SC, doesn’t have to be a struggle against coastal precipitation.
-Talk to your contractor about encapsulation and crawl space waterproofing measures so you can learn to love the rain again.
+Talk to your contractor about encapsulation and crawl space waterproofing measures during a free inspection and estimate.